MFA Application Process

 A COMPLETE APPLICATION REQUIRES:

-1. On-line Application for Graduate Studies.
+1. Online Application for Graduate Studies.

-ALL CANDIDATES MUST COMPLETE AN ON-LINE APPLICATION
+ALL CANDIDATES MUST COMPLETE AN ONLINE APPLICATION

 If you have not submitted the online application, you will not be considered for the program.
-All graduate program applications are processed through the Dean of Graduate Studies office.
+All graduate program applications are processed through Graduate Studies.
 In order to use the online application system, you will need to pay an application fee of $90 CAN (students with Canadian transcripts) or $125 CAN (students with international transcripts) by credit card (MasterCard or Visa).
 The online application includes a checklist of the documents that you will need to submit to us to support your application.
 This checklist will be updated online as we receive your documents.
 Please refer to the online checklist to ensure that all documents are received.
 NOTE: Due to the number of applications, it is not possible for us to monitor every applicant's checklist closely.

 2. Official sealed Transcripts of all post-secondary education.
 Sealed transcripts should be sent directly to the address below by the academic institution.
 Non-English language transcripts must include an official English translation.
+(For the purposes of lowering costs, unofficial transcripts may be uploaded to an application for review.
+If an offer of acceptance is given, all official sealed transcripts will be required.)

 3. A Curriculum Vitae.